-You need to have an understanding of French grammar and enough vocabulary to get you started.
-For some, supplementing immersion-based learning with an old-fashioned textbook is the perfect cocktail needed for French language learning.
+To become a maverick of the French language, you need to have an understanding of French grammar and enough vocabulary to get you started.

-If your grammar needs a push in the right direction, or you just need a reference for when you get lost during immersion-based learning, look no further.
-Here are some great textbooks for every level that will hold your hand through la rue (the road) ahead.
+Here are some great French textbooks for every level that will hold your hand through la rue (the road) ahead.

 1. Easy French Step-by-step by Myrna Bell Rochester

 This book is the number one best-seller in the French Language Instruction portion of Amazon.com.
 It’s popular for a good reason.
 The way this book is organized takes you through different modules in a way that actually makes sense.
 It introduces more than 300 verbs, presented in order of importance.
 Verbs are vital when you’re starting out.
 This textbook will give you a foundation for grammar, vocabulary, all while building off itself chapter by chapter.
 It comes complete with a ton of exercises and their solutions, but hey, no cheating!

 You can also find this book on VitalSource, a platform that allows you to rent or buy e-books you can learn with on the Bookshelf app, along with a variety of other French textbooks, dictionaries, readers and targeted learning material.

 2. Allez, viens!
 French 1 by John Demodo and Emmanuel Rongieras Dusseau

 An oldie but a goodie, this textbook is targeted at middle and high school students but works as a great starting point for adult learners.
 It won’t get you fluent in French, but the aim is to get you proficient, with lots of coverage on colloquial language and interesting topics to keep you engaged with the content.
 It also encourages you to learn new vocabulary by using contextual clues.